applecrumble123/Spatiotemporal_CVRL_pytorch/README.md

-# Steps to run the python file
+# Steps to run the python files

-## Ensure the splitting of the test and train videos is correct before runnning the python file
+### Ensure the splitting of the test and train videos is correct before runnning the python file

 ##